-Recovering Titan with the Odysseus underwater robot was complex, dangerous, emotional
+Recovering the Titan 12,500 feet underwater was dangerous, complex, emotional

 He said when his team arrived at the site in the North Atlantic where the Titan had descended, there was already a fleet of 10 ships and aircraft.
 One of the ships was Deep Energy, which normally lays pipes and cables in deep water.

-He said Deep Energy deployed a submersible but it was only able to reach a depth of 2,700 meters (8,858 feet).
+Cassano said Deep Energy deployed a submersible but it was only able to reach a depth of 2,700 meters (8,858 feet).
 The Titan’s debris was located on the seafloor about 12,500 feet (3,810 meters) underwater.

 Pelagic’s team conducted 24-hour operations with Odysseus even after finding the wreckage, Cassano said.
 While tethered to its mother ship, the robot used heavy lifting capabilities to retrieve the heavy debris from the ocean floor, he said.